Virtual reality headset: History

 Google released a series of specifications and associated DIY kits for virtual reality viewers known as Google Cardboard; these viewers are capable of being constructed using low-cost materials (and a smartphone with a gyroscope), such as cardboard (hence the naming).
 Samsung Electronics partnered with Oculus VR to co-develop the Samsung Gear VR (which is only compatible with some Samsung Galaxy devices).
 LG Electronics developed a headset with dedicated displays for its LG G5 smartphone known as LG 360 VR.
 In March 2017, Microsoft launched a platform for VR and mixed reality headsets running on Windows 10 known as Windows Mixed Reality, with VR headsets from multiple partners including PC makers Acer, Dell, HP Inc., and Lenovo.

-In 2018, Oculus released the Oculus Go, a standalone headset running capable of running VR apps on embedded mobile computing hardware, thus not needing a PC or an inserted smartphone to operate.
+In 2018, Oculus released the Oculus Go, a standalone headset capable of running VR apps on embedded mobile computing hardware, thus not needing a PC or an inserted smartphone to operate.
 In June 2019, Valve released their own in-house SteamVR headset, the Valve Index.
-In an October 2019 report, Sony, Facebook (Oculus), and HTC were identified by Trend Force as the three largest manufacturers of VR hardware.
-2019 saw Facebook release the first-generation Oculus Quest, a successor to the Oculus Go concept which supports motion controllers and positional tracking with 6DOF.
-Subsequent releases of the Quest line included the Quest 2 (released September 2020) and Quest 3 (October 2023).
+In an October 2019 report, Sony, Meta (Oculus), and HTC were identified by Trend Force as the three largest manufacturers of VR hardware.
+2019 saw Meta release the first-generation Oculus Quest, a successor to the Oculus Go concept which supports motion controllers and positional tracking with 6DOF.
+Subsequent releases of the Quest line included the Quest 2 (September 2020), Quest 3 (October 2023) and Quest 3S(October 2024).

+In May 2021 Pico Immersive released the Pico Neo 3, targeting enterprise, commercial, and professional applications.
+It was succeeded by the Pico 4 in October 2022, and the PICO 4 Ultra in 2024.

+In 2023 Bigscreen VR released the Bigscreen Beyond, which was succeeded by the Bigscreen Beyond 2 in March 2025.

+Apple released the Vision Pro in February 2024, advertising it as a spatial computer for productivity.

+Samsung released the Galaxy XR on in October 2025.
+It is the first headset to use Googles Android XR Operating system.

+In November 2025 Valve announced the Steam Frame, which markets itself as a streaming first headset for VR and non-VR games, with standalone capabilities.
+It was released in September 2026.